zgeorge22/FreezeTag/README.md

 FreezeTag
 =========

-A Freeze Tag Plugin For PocketMine-Mp
+A Freeze Tag Plugin For PocketMine-MP